 “With the skill of a novelist, Hilmes weaves into his account the menacing presence of Hitler, deviously staging the Games to deceive a global audience unaware of the horrific evils he is about to unleash.
 A riveting drama.” —Booklist (starred review)

 “Illuminating…[Hilmes] offers memorable sequences, from chillingly amusing…to harrowing.” —Kirkus Reviews

 “A great work of narrative history.” —Shelf Awareness

 “A panorama of that fateful summer….Hilmes provides fascinating insights into the events….A unique sports history recommended for all libraries.” —Library Journal

 “A rewarding read for the specialist historian and general public alike.
 Hilmes has written a history that succeeds where other narratives of the ‘Nazi Games’ often fail.
-He manages to bring these sixteen days in the summer of 1936 back to life by unfolding a panorama in which the everyday and banal interacts with the special and extraordinary in often surprising and insightful ways.
-Through his vignettes of how individuals from all walks of life experienced the Berlin Olympics he takes us back to what many contemporaries in Germany and beyond perceived as the ‘good years’ of a dictatorship that simultaneously was planning the death of tens of millions through war and genocide.” —Professor Kay Schiller, author of The 1972 Munich Olympics and the Making of Modern Germany
+He manages to bring these sixteen days in the summer of 1936 back to life by unfolding a panorama in which the everyday and banal interacts with the special and extraordinary in often surprising and insightful ways.” —Professor Kay Schiller, author of The 1972 Munich Olympics and the Making of Modern Germany